 The College of Social Sciences and Humanities Dean’s Strategy Council (DSC) serves as an advisory council to the college dean.
-Founded in 2015, the DSC is comprised of seven members who offer their time, guidance, and other resources in support of elevating awareness and excitement about Northeastern and CSSH.
+Founded in 2015, the DSC is comprised of eight members who offer their time, guidance, and other resources in support of elevating awareness and excitement about Northeastern and CSSH.

 Edward J. Meehan, Esquire practices law in Washington, District of Columbia for a broad spectrum of U.S. and international clients.
 He earned his undergraduate degree from Boston College, a master's degree in economics from Northeastern University, and a law degree from George Washington University.
 Meehan has a passion for education, particularly experiential learning.
 He has helped create and fund initiatives at several universities and at public elementary and middle schools, all aimed at providing experience-based learning opportunities reflecting principles similar to those of Northeastern's co-op program.

 Stephanie Behrakis Liakos is a trustee and the executive director of the Behrakis Foundation, a position she has held since 1996.
 Previously she was a project manager and health economist for a pharmaceutical company.
 She holds a bachelor of science in economics from Northeastern’s College of Arts and Sciences and a master of arts in economic policy from Boston University.
 She was a PhD candidate in economics at Northeastern from 1991 to 1993.
 In 1996 she completed a certificate in pharmaceutical economics and outcomes from the University of Arizona College of Pharmacy.
 She is a board member of Project Learn, an educational task force for the implementation of STEM programs in Lowell; an overseer at the Museum of Science; and founder of the Comfort Dog Ministry at Hellenic College/Boston Greek Orthodox Diocese.
 She is married and the mother of a middle school son and high school daughter.